rybskej/vagrant-elk-cluster/README.md

 vagrant up
 ```

-By default, this command will boot 5 VMs, with `My amazing ES cluster` name, `512M` of RAM for each node and this network ip address `10.0.0.0`.
+By default, this command will boot 5 VMs, with `My amazing ES cluster` name, `1024M` of RAM and `1` virtual CPU for each node and this network ip address `10.0.0.0`.

 You can change the cluster size with the `CLUSTER_COUNT` variable: